jaymechenn/jaymechenn/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Jayme!
 I'm a first year studying Computer Science.
 In my free time (rare), I love to do calligraphy, ski, sleep, and yap.
 I'm from California, so I love the beach and I will take you on a tour if you're ever in OC.
+Feel free to reach out to me at jaymejc@seas.upenn.edu!